Android App Launch Service

 • launchintent — Required

-Format: packageName/activityName
+Format: packageName or packageName/activityName

 If the ActivityName is not specified, AppLaunchService will query for the launch activity and use that instead.